Chitrasena (gandharva)

 Chitrasena (चित्रसेन) is a prominent Gandharva king in Hindu mythology.
 He is primarily featured in the Mahabharata, known for his mastery of music and dance.
-He is closely associated with the courts of the gods Indra and Kubera and plays a significant role in instructing music to the hero Arjuna during his visit to Indra's abode.
+The son of the Gandharva Vishvavasu, Chitrasena is closely associated with the courts of the gods Indra and Kubera.
+He plays a significant role in instructing music to the hero Arjuna during his visit to Indra's abode.
 Chitrasena is also noted for his martial prowess, confronting and defeating the entire Kaurava army during the Pandavas’ exile.
 Chitrasena's mythology is further expanded in Puranic literature.